How to write a dissertation: methodology, plan and writing!

 In the course of your work, professors, colleagues, friends, experts and various contacts involved in your field of study have provided you with assistance.
 Now it is imperative to thank them.
 Here’s how to say thank you brilliantly!

 The first thing the reader reads is the summary of a dissertation.
 It presents the objective of the thesis and provides the main information of the work carried out.
 His writing is a synthesis exercise which must meet several criteria .

-Writing the introduction to a dissertation is an important part, as it is the starting point.
+Writing a thesis before this, writing the introduction to a dissertation is an important part, as it is the starting point.
 It presents the subject, the problem and the announcement of the plan.
 Here is its methodology and a concrete example !